 - Pretérito mais que perfeito composto (example: ele tinha ido à praia com a Maria = He had gone to the beach with Maria)

-- Subjuntive (Present). (example: “Talvez ele vá ao cinema” = Maybe he will go to the cinema)
+- Subjunctive (Present). (example: “Talvez ele vá ao cinema” = Maybe he will go to the cinema)

-- Subjuntive (future).
+- Subjunctive (future).
 Example: Se fores a Lisboa, eu vou contigo = If you go to Lisbon I will go with you.

 There are many connectors to learn and repetition plays a critical role at this point.
 Learning these Portuguese connectors isn’t enough.
 You have to use them often.
 You also have to hear people using it.
 Hopefully, you will recognize them during the conversation.